-Rhode Island College Statement of Policy on Equal Opportunity and Affirmative Action
+Rhode Island College Policies on Non-Discrimination and Sexual Harassment and Statement of Policy on Equal Opportunity and Affirmative Action

 It is the policy of Rhode Island College to promote fair and equitable treatment of all employees and applicants, and to fully comply with federal and state legislation and executive orders.
 Therefore, the Department will strive to ensure that all employees adhere to the following directives.